luca28pet/AdvancedKits/README.md

 The default kit is: testkit.
-You can add kits editing kits.yml (read carefully the documentation).
+You can add kits editing kits.yml (see "Kit settings").
-If plugin has bugs, please report them to the GitHub issue tracker.
-You can find development versions in the GitHub repository Documentation

 **Kit Settings:**